So you’ve started blogging.

-If you want your blog articles to rank higher in Google, you’ll need to put in some work to make it happen.
+If you want your blog articles to rank higher on Google, you’ll need to put in some work to make it happen.

-By using the strategies and tactics I’ve recommended in this article, you can make massive SEO progress fast.
+By using the strategies and tactics I’ve recommended in this article, you can make massive SEO.

 That will directly result in more sales, revenue, and profit.